Making Your First Illustration in Clip Studio Paint

 Note: Using transparent color

-You can use the [Eraser] tool to get rid of parts going over the lines.
-However, you can also erase parts by simply changing the drawing color of the [Watercolor] tool to transparency.
+You can use the Eraser tool to correct an area that extends over the lineart.
+However, you can also erase parts by simply changing the drawing color of the brush to transparency.

 [7] Changing the color of the line art